 The Company is in the exploration and evaluation phase and does not yet have revenue-generating activities in any financial period.
 Accordingly, the Company's financial performance is largely a function of the level of exploration and evaluation activities undertaken on Bomboré and the administrative expenses required to operate and carry out these activities.
-Discussion of the major items that impacted net losses for the three months and year ended December 31, 2018 and 2017 is provided below.
+Discussion of the major items that impacted net losses for the three month period ended March 31, 2019 and 2018 is provided below.

-With the release of the 2018 FS during Q3-2018, the Company made a determination on whether the Bomboré Project had established "technical feasibility and commercial viability" under its accounting policy for exploration and evaluation expenditures.
+With the release of the 2018 FS in Q3-2018, the Company made a determination on whether the Bomboré Project had established "technical feasibility and commercial viability" under its accounting policy for exploration and evaluation expenditures.
 Management concluded that "commercial viability" has not yet been reached as project financing is not yet reasonably advanced to provide adequate assurance that Bomboré will be fully financed into commercial production and hence, Bomboré remains in the exploration and evaluation phase.
-As a result, the Company has continued to expense exploration and evaluation expenditures for 2018.
+As a result, the Company continues to expense exploration and evaluation expenditures.

-Restatement of Comparative 2017 Financial Results
+Restatement of Comparative 2018 Financial Results

-Comparative figures for 2017 have been restated for correction of a prior period error in the accounting for non-controlling interest in Orezone Bomboré S.A. ("OBSA").
+The comparative figures for 2018 have been restated for correction of a prior period error in the accounting for non-controlling interest in OBSA.
 OBSA is the holder of the Bomboré mining permit in Burkina Faso which was granted by government decree on December 30, 2016.
 In connection with the mining permit issuance, the Burkina Faso government was provided with a 10% free carried interest in OBSA effective on the permit grant date.